YomnaEisa/RadicalX/Mission1 - Gemini Explorer/README.md

-# Gemini Chat Interface
+# Gemini Explorer
-Welcome to the Gemini Chat Interface project!
+Welcome to the Gemini Explorer project!
 This repository contains the code and resources for developing a chat interface using Streamlit, integrated with Google's cutting-edge large language model, Gemini.
 This project aims to provide an accessible platform to explore and demonstrate the capabilities of advanced language model applications, serving as both an educational and practical introduction to the fusion of large language models and user-friendly interfaces.

 ## Table of Contents
 1. [Introduction](#introduction)